Minnesota Attorney General's Office

 - Make sure all blank lines are filled in on the contract.

 Remember, there is no three-day cooling-off period for car sales!

 The Car Handbook

-With all the newspaper and TV ads devoted to auto leasing lately, you'd think leasing was a brand-new concept.
-It's not.
-What's new is that manufacturers and dealers are promoting leasing more than ever before.
-And it's working.
-Today about 30 percent of the people who drive new cars are leasing instead of buying.
-That's a jump from 2.5 percent a little more than a decade ago.
+With all the newspaper and TV ads devoted to auto leasing lately, you’d think leasing was a brand-new concept.
+It’s not.
+What’s new is that manufacturers and dealers are promoting leasing more than ever before.
+And it’s working.
+In 2010, about 20 percent of the people who drove new cars were leasing instead of buying.

-Why has leasing grown?
+Why is leasing so popular?
 Is it a fad?
 Are people simply being influenced by well-produced ads?
-Or has leasing become as good a deal as buying or even better?
-There's no easy answer.
-That's partly because leasing terms and calculations are complicated and partly because comparing buying to leasing is like comparing apples to oranges.
+Or has leasing become as good a deal as buying — or even better?
+There’s no easy answer.
+That’s partly because leasing terms and calculations are complicated and partly because comparing buying to leasing is like comparing apples to oranges.
 Which one is better depends upon individual finances, circumstances and desires.
-We'll try to help you sort these out for yourself, so you can judge if leasing makes sense for you.
+We’ll try to help you sort these out for yourself, so you can judge if leasing makes sense for you.

 What Is Leasing and Why Is It So Popular?